-- If +ve amount, debit from the bank account.
+- If it is a +ve amount, debit from the bank account.

-- If -ve amount, credit to the bank account.
+- If it is a -ve amount, credit to the bank account.

 For any other memo line other than “Amount deposited by Amazon” and “Variance amount,”

-- If +ve amount, credit to the bank account.
+- If it is a +ve amount, credit to the bank account.

-- If -ve amount, debit from the bank account.
+- If it is a -ve amount, debit from the bank account.

 - You can delete the journal entry record and create it again for the same settlement summary report.
 To create the journal entry again, in the Celigo Amazon Settlement Summary record, uncheck the “Celigo Amazon Settlement Exported” box.